 studentesse (=female students)

-Let’s take a look at when to use definite articles and some example sentences.
+Let’s look at when to use definite articles and some example sentences.

-- To indicate a particular/specific thing, person or an object:
+- To indicate a particular or specific thing, person, or object:

 Hai visto il gatto di Maria?